-The position of the Associate Director of NIH for Data Science was created in response to a recommendation of the Advisory Committee to the NIH Director (ACD), given in the June 2012 report from the Data and Informatics Working Group.
+The position of the NIH Associate Director for Data Science was created in response to a recommendation of the Advisory Committee to the NIH Director (ACD), given in the June 2012 report from the Data and Informatics Working Group.
 In March 2014, Dr. Philip Bourne became the first NIH Associate Director for Data Science.
 Prior to coming to NIH, he was Associate Vice Chancellor for Innovation and Industry Alliances at the University of California San Diego.

 2017 saw the transition of trans-NIH data science initiatives to NLM.
-This change builds upon the recommendations by the NLM Working Group Report to the NIH Director and makes concrete steps toward the vision of establishing the U.S. National Library of Medicine as the epicenter of data science for the NIH.
+This change builds on the recommendations by the NLM Working Group Report to the NIH Director and makes concrete steps toward the vision of NLM’s future proclaimed in the Advisory Committee to the NIH Director’s report—that the National Library of Medicine become the “epicenter of data science for the NIH.”